 Skip to main content

-Service images are built entirely by Bazel.
-There is no Dockerfile and no docker build step.
+Service images are built with Docker.
 For how a built image then ships to production, see Releases.

-• A single static Go binary at /.
+• A single static Go binary at /unkey.
 No libc, no shared libraries, no init scripts.
 The image entrypoint is the binary path directly, not a shell invocation.

 • Distroless base.
 No shell, no busybox, no package manager.
 Attack surface is minimal and the image contains exactly what the service needs to run.
 This is also why container probes have to be HTTP-based; there is no sh to exec.